 Risk Mitigating action Mental health of all service users deteriorates due to the covid-19 situation.
 Regular prioritisation of service users to identify those at highest risk.
 Keep commissioners and other partners informed.
-We are unable to source sufficient appropriate PPE for staff working face to face with service users.
-New process to monitor requirements and stock of PPE across all services.
-Communicate with commissioners and partners about sourcing appropriate PPE.
-Store PPE securely, so it cannot be stolen.
 High levels of staff absence due to Covid- 19.
 Regular review of staff allocations, to ensure they are allocated to highest priority services.
 Increase number of bank staff to support where needed.